 External Growth.
-We intend to grow our portfolio by acquiring properties that fit the characteristics defined in our investment evaluation framework through multiple sourcing channels leveraging our management team's extensive relationship network with an average of over 25 years of experience transacting in the single-tenant net lease subtrano office market.
+We intend to grow our portfolio by acquiring properties, both directly and through our Arch Street Joint Venture, that fit the characteristics defined in our investment evaluation framework through multiple sourcing channels leveraging our management team's extensive relationship network with an average of over 25 years of experience transacting in the single-tenant net lease suburban office market.
 We expect to pursue both individual assets as well as portfolio opportunities sourced from a wide range of marketed and off-market transactions.
 We believe that developing a robust growth trajectory from the outset of the Distribution and deploying capital at accretive acquisition spreads will support cash flow growth and drive value creation for our shareholders.

 Asset Management.
-We will employ active asset management strategies and leverage our client relationships to attract and retain high-quality creditworthy clients, drive re-leasing and renewal activity and maximize our client retention rates.
-Our active asset management strategy will utilize a disciplined and adaptive investment evaluation framework to assess each property in our portfolio, including with respect to its existing leases, future leasing opportunities, geographic market, and marketability for sale, as well as how each property ouribules to the portfolio is a whole, to determine the appropriate strategy for managing that property within the context of our portfolio, including potential disposition opportunities.
+We will employ active asset management strategies and leverage our client relationships to attract and retain high-quality reditworthy clients, drive re-leasing and renewal activity and maximize our client retention rates.
+Our active asset management strategy will utilize a disciplined and adaptive investment evaluation framework to assess each property in our portfolio, including with respect to its existing leases, future leasing opportunities, goographic market, and marketality for sale, as well as how each property contributes to the portfolio as a whole, to determine the appropriate strategy for managing that property within the context of our portfolio, including potential disposition opportunities.
 We also intend to apply this evaluation framework to the 92 properties in our portfolio following the Distribution, in order to identify opportunities to sell, release, or reposition existing assets.

-Additionally, we may seek to address any lease roll or vacancy in our portfolio by converting the space to multi-tenant office use in the event that our management team considers conversion to be the value-maximizing alternative for the subject property.
+Additionally, we may seek to address any lease roll or vacancy in our portfolio by converting the space to multi-nant office use in the event that our management team considers conversion to be the value-maximizing alternative for the subject property.